What is Liquidity Risk?

 - Gross Profit at 45.74% v/s 47.56% a year ago.

-Because of the rise in the price of Iron & steel, Aluminum, Zinc will lower the initial margin of the business due to higher raw material costs.
+Because of the rise in the price of Iron & Steel, Aluminum, Zinc will lower the initial marginInitial MarginInitial margin refers to the equity to be contributed by the investor trading on margin to the margin account, and it is expressed as a percentage of the total purchase price. of the business due to higher raw material costs.

-One of the prime measurement of liquidity risk is the application of Current Ratio.
+One of the prime measurements of market liquidity risk is the application of the Current RatioApplication Of The Current RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
+Current ratio = current assets/current liabilities .
 The current ratio is the value of current or Short-term liabilities as per Current Liabilities.
-The Ideal ratio is believed to be more than 1, which suggests the firm has the capacity to pay its current liabilities from its short-term assets.
+The Ideal ratio is believed to be more than 1, which suggests the firm can pay its current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. from its short-term assets.

-The following are the current asset and Current liability standings of Ruchira Papers Ltd for the year ended FY17 and FY18.
-Thus we can derive the followings from the given data.
+The following are the current assetCurrent AssetCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. and Current liability standings of Ruchira Papers Ltd for the year ended FY17 and FY18.
+Thus we can derive the following from the given data.

-- Net profit margin stood at 8.36% in FY18 vs 7.6% at FY17 and Net profit grew by 17%.
+- The net profit margin stood at 8.36% in FY18 vs. 7.6% in FY17, and Net profit grew by 17%.

-- Current Ratio during FY 18 stands at 1.31 v/s 1.4 in FY 17 which can term as mild slippage in Operational efficiency and a decrease in Working Capital.
+- The current Ratio during FY 18 stands at 1.31 v/s 1.4 in FY 17, which can be termed as mild slippage in Operational efficiency and a decrease in Working CapitalWorking CapitalWorking capital is the amount available to a company for day-to-day expenses.
+It's a measure of a company's liquidity, efficiency, and financial health, and it's calculated using a simple formula: "current assets (accounts receivables, cash, inventories of unfinished goods and raw materials) MINUS current liabilities (accounts payable, debt due in one year)".
 But still, 1.31 of the Current ratio is very healthy compared to the Ideal one of 1.

-- Inventory has increased by 23% which is less than the Sales growth of 6%, Accounts Receivable increased by 8.67% which is also more than Revenue growth.
-More of the Inventory is funded by short-term borrowing and Cash which resulted in a decrease in cash by 23% and rise in Short-term borrowings by 30.13%.
+- Inventory has increased by 23%, which is less than the sales growth of 6%, Accounts ReceivableAccounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. increased by 8.67%, which is also more than Revenue growth.
+Most of the Inventory is funded by short-term borrowing and Cash, which resulted in a decrease in cash by 23% and a rise in Short-term borrowings by 30.13%.

 These are some classic Liquidity risk examples.
-In spite of higher revenue and higher profitability, the company’s current ratio has slipped marginally, whereas the excess inventory and rising Accounts Receivable put pressure on the working capital which resulted in a decrease in Cash and Cash equivalent and an increase of Short-term borrowings.
-The future operation has to done carefully so as to AR to Sales should be less than previous year’s AR to Sales ratio and then there should be an increase in Cash and decrease in Short-term borrowings.
+Despite higher revenue and higher profitability, the company’s current ratio has slipped marginally.
+In contrast, the excess inventory and rising Accounts Receivable put pressure on the working capital, which resulted in a decrease in Cash and equivalentCash And EquivalentCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. and an increase in short-term borrowings.
+The future operation has to be done carefully so AR-to Sales should be less than the previous year’s AR to Sales ratio, and then there should be an increase in cash and a decrease in Short-term borrowings.

-As an example of liquidity risk, the Short term and long term borrowings of Bhushan Steel Ltd. are as follows:
+As an example of liquidity risk, the Short term and long-term borrowings of Bhushan Steel Ltd. are as follows:

 |B/S data of Bhushan Steel Ltd||FY14 (INR Cr.)||FY13 (INR Cr.)|